What Does it Take to Be an Automotive and Watercraft Service Attendant?

 - Check tire pressure and levels of fuel, motor oil, transmission, radiator, battery, or other fluids, adding air or fluids as required.

-Automotive and Watercraft Service Attendants state the following job skills are important in their day-to-day work.
+When polled, Automotive and Watercraft Service Attendants say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.